 Homeowner vacancy rates differ dramatically by type of structure, although all structure types exhibit rates considerably above historic trend levels.
-Single-family detached homes displayed an owner vacancy rate of 2.3 percent, while owner units in buildings with 10 or more units (generally condos or co-ops) displayed an owner vacancy rate of 10.7 percent in the 4th quarter of 2010.
+For 2^{nd} quarter 2011, single-family detached homes displayed an owner vacancy rate of 2.2 percent, while owner units in buildings with 10 or more units (generally condos or co-ops) displayed an owner vacancy rate of 8.7 percent.
 Although single-family detached constitute 95 percent of owner vacancies, condos and co-ops have been impacted disproportionately.
+Interestingly enough, over the last year homeowner vacancy rates have been stable for single-family structures, but have declined, albeit from a much higher level.

 Owner vacancy rates tend to decrease as the price of the home increases.
-For homes valued under \$150,000 the owner vacancy rate is 3.1 percent, whereas homes valued over \$200,000 display vacancy rates of about 1.5 percent.
+For homes valued under \$150,000 the owner vacancy rate is 3.1 percent, whereas homes valued over \$200,000 display vacancy rates of about 1.4 percent.
 The vast majority, almost 75%, of vacant owner-occupied homes are valued at \$300,000 or less.
 Owner vacancy rates are also the highest for the newest homes, with new construction displaying vacancy rates twice the level observed on older homes.

 While house prices have fallen considerably since the market's peak in 2006 - over 23% if one excludes distressed sales, and about 31% including all sales - housing in many parts of the country remains expensive, relative to income.
 At the risk of oversimplification, in the long run, the size of the housing stock is driven primarily by demographics (number of households, family size, etc), while house prices are driven primarily by incomes.
 Due to both consumer preferences and underwriting standards, house prices have tended to fluctuate at a level where median prices are approximately 3 times median household incomes.
 Existing home prices, at the national level, are close to this multiple.
 In several metro areas, however, prices remain quite high relative to income.
 For instance, in San Francisco, existing home prices are almost 8 times median metro incomes.
 Despite sizeable decline, prices in coastal California are still out of reach for many families.
-Prices in Florida cities are generally above 4 times income, indicating they remain above long-run fundamentals.
+Prices in Florida cities are generally above 4 times income, indicating they remain just above long-run fundamentals.
 In some bubble areas, such as Phoenix and Las Vegas, prices are below 3, indicating that prices are close to fundamentals.
 Part of these geographic differences is driven by the uneven impact of federal policies.